 The Yoshida Dormitory is a self-governing dormitory that has been run by students themselves for a long time.
 It was also a place where a lot of people from inside and outside of the university gathered for the performance of plays and music and fostered student culture.
 In recent years, the dormitory students have been at odds with the university, which has been demanding that they all leave the dormitory due to the building’s age.
 However, in April 2019, the university finally filed a lawsuit against the dormitory students, demanding that they vacate the building.
 The dormitory students disagreed.
 They have asked for a withdrawal, but the conflict continues.

-Special Mention
+First Edition - Special Mention

-Special Mention
+First Edition - Special Mention

 MIKHAIL BUSHKOV - Zürich